FamilySearch/gedcomx/specifications/json-format-specification.md

 ### Data Types

-For each data type specified by the GEDCOM X conceptual model, a JSON data format is supplied which specifies how each of the properties of the data type are to be serialized in JSON.
+For each data type specified by the GEDCOM X Conceptual Model, a JSON data format is supplied which specifies how each of the properties of the data type are to be serialized in JSON.
 Each instance of a data type is serialized as a JSON object.
 The properties of each data type are serialized as members of the JSON object.

 ## 1.4 Compliance

-In addition to the compliance requirements provided by this specification, all compliance requirements provided by the GEDCOM X Conceptual Model identified by
+In addition to the compliance requirements provided by this specification, all compliance requirements provided by the GEDCOM X Conceptual Model identified by [`http://gedcomx.org/conceptual-model/v1`](https://github.com/FamilySearch/gedcomx/blob/master/specifications/conceptual-model-specification.md) are inherited.
-[`http://gedcomx.org/conceptual-model/v1`](https://github.com/FamilySearch/gedcomx/blob/master/specifications/conceptual-model-specification.md)
-are inherited.